 They Are Made for Exploration

-Fat tires are designed to enhance off-road biking.
+Fat tires are designed to enhance where you go biking.
 You can take them on almost any terrain.
 The deep tread provides better grip and traction than a standard bike tire.
 A few examples of where you can ride on fat tires are:

 The width allows extra contact surface and reduces pressure on the rider and the bike.
-You also do not have to fear skidding on slippery surfaces.
+You also do not have to fear skidding on loose surfaces.

 They Are Built for Comfort